swaptacular/swpt_accounts/protocol.rst

    account, and if it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account, and at least 48 hours have passed since account's creation, the account SHOULD be removed from the server's database.
-Accounts SHOULD NOT be removed if those condition are not met.
+If those condition are not met, accounts SHOULD NOT be removed.
 When an account is removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float